Getting started with MQTT on Android using Mosquitto

 First, download and install Android Studio.

-The graphical user interface is intuitively designed with a view of the project resources on the left side, and the code editor for writing the Kotlin program in the center.
+The graphical user interface design provides a view of the project resources on the left side, and the code editor for writing the Kotlin program in the center.
 In the top right corner of the interface is a debugging options bar with some relevant settings.

 Apart from the classical start/stop program execution and debugging buttons, Android Studio specifies a target hardware to test the application under development.
 The target hardware can be a physical Android phone or a virtual emulated device.